ATR-Lab/kami-head/coffee_ws/src/coffee_vision/README.md

 # Coffee Vision Package

-A ROS2 package providing comprehensive computer vision capabilities including camera capture, face detection, and GUI visualization for the Coffee Buddy robot system.
+A ROS2 package providing comprehensive computer vision capabilities including camera capture, face detection, and coordinate transformation for the Coffee Buddy robot system.

 ## Overview

-The `coffee_vision` package provides an integrated computer vision solution that combines:
+The `coffee_vision` package provides a modular computer vision solution that combines:
 - Camera capture and streaming
 - Real-time face detection using OpenCV DNN
-- Interactive Qt-based GUI for camera control
 - Face position tracking and coordinate transformation
 - Multi-threaded performance optimization
 - Camera diagnostics and quality controls

-This package contains a single, comprehensive `camera_node` that handles all computer vision tasks with an integrated GUI interface.
+- Configurable parameters via ROS2 parameter system

+This package features a modular architecture with separate components for face detection, coordinate transformation, and camera management, all coordinated by the main `camera_node`.

+**Modular Benefits:**
+- **Testability**: Face detection and coordinate transformation can be tested independently
+- **Reusability**: Components can be used by other packages
+- **Maintainability**: Clear separation of concerns makes code easier to understand and modify
+- **Configurability**: ROS2 parameters allow runtime tuning without code changes

 ## Architecture